angular/angular/aio/content/guide/testing-components-scenarios.md

 In this example, the `BannerComponent` is the only component to compile.
 Other examples configure the testing module with multiple components and may import application modules that hold yet more components.
-Any of them could be require external files.
+Any of them could require external files.

 The `TestBed.compileComponents` method asynchronously compiles all components configured in the testing module.